riscv-software-src/riscv-config/docs/source/quickstart.rst

       --platform_spec YAML, -pspec YAML
                             The YAML which contains the Platfrorm specs.
       --verbose             debug | info | warning | error
+      --version, -v         Print version of RISCV-CONFIG being used --work_dir DIR        The name of the work dir to dump the output files to.
       -h, --help            show this help message and exit

 RISCV_CONFIG for Developers
 ===========================